 Recovery after eyelid surgery

 Most patients will need to take a week off work following this surgery.
-Stitches will naturally absorb into the skin, while suture strips will need to be removed one week from surgery.
+Stitches may need to be removed or will naturally absorb into the skin.
+You will be seen for a review one week after for any tapes or stitches to be removed.
 You won’t be able to drive for several days post-operatively.
 You will have bruising and redness to the area, but these will fade over a few weeks.

-It’s advisable to sleep with your head propped up for several days after the procedure.
+It’s advisable to sleep with your head on three pillows for several days after the procedure.
 This will help to reduce swelling and will allow you to sleep more comfortably.
-You will be given cream or drops to use on the delicate eye area, and applying an ice pack can help to reduce any swelling.
+You may be given cream or drops to use on the delicate eye area, and applying an ice pack can help to reduce any swelling.
 Painkillers can also help with any mild pain or discomfort.
-You will need to avoid swimming, smoking, and rubbing the eyes during the first few days after surgery.
+You will need to avoid swimming and rubbing the eyes during the first few weeks after surgery.
 This will help to reduce swelling and to speed up the healing process.